-Traditional fertility tests use 50-year-old technology
+Traditional hormone tests use 50-year-old technology

 Most at-home tests repackage products from the same manufacturers.
 These tests measure everyone against the false and outdated “standard” of a 28-day cycle.
 This means the test under your sink probably won’t teach you anything new.

-We reinvented the at-home fertility test
+We reinvented the at-home hormone test

 Now, we’re proud to introduce the best product on the market, backed by Mount Sinai Hospital, and manufactured here in the US.

 Our urine-based test ensures iron-clad results, by using the same state-of-the-art materials as aircraft filtration systems.
 We are able to test with consistency, filtering out variables like caffeine, food, drinks, and medications that can interfere with traditional tests.

 Oova is the first at-home test that uses cutting-edge medical technology to measure luteinizing hormone (LH), estrogen, and progesterone with lab-quality sensitivity.
 No other at-home test can do this.